ros2/libyaml_vendor/libyaml_q_declaration.md

 ### API Stability Policy [1.iv]

-There is no policy for API stability.
-This is not a problem because the `libyaml_vendor` package importing the `libyaml` dependency is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8).
+There is no stated policy for API stability.
+However, major changes to the API are deemed unlikely.

 ### ABI Stability Policy [1.v]

-There is no policy for ABI stability.
-This is not a problem because the `libyaml_vendor` package importing the `libyaml` dependency is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8).
+There is no stated policy for ABI stability.

-### ABI and ABI Stability Within a Released ROS Distribution [1.vi]
+### API and ABI Stability Within a Released ROS Distribution [1.vi]

-There is not a direct correlation between the `libyaml` releases and the ROS distributions, however this is not a problem because the `libyaml_vendor` package importing the `libyaml` dependency is using a fixed version, in this case, the [0.18](https://github.com/yaml/libyaml/tree/release-0.1.8)
+Each ROS distribution uses a specific version of `libyaml`, either via the operating system or through this vendor package.
+ROS distributions target specific operating systems at release time, and are maintained on those operating systems throughout their lifetime.
+Thus, API and ABI should remain stable throughout the lifetime of a particular ROS distribution.

 ## Change Control Process [2]

 ### Change Requests [2.i]

-Checking through the commits history, it can be seen is not the case.
+Looking throug the commits history, it can be seen that not all changes occur through a change request.

 ### Contributor Origin [2.ii]

-Does not have it (or it does not seem like it’s the case).
+It does not seem like `libyaml` has a policy for Contributor Origin.

 ### Peer Review Policy [2.iii]